Alumni/ae

 TŌN Alumnus Spotlight: Milad Daniari TŌN '18

-What you are doing now?
+What are you doing now?
 I perform actively as a freelance bassist on the East Coast and all over the country (and sometimes abroad!), with both orchestral and chamber music ensembles including American Ballet Theatre, New York Classical Players, Musica Sacra, Frisson Ensemble, New York Oratorio Society, and more.
 I’m also the General Manager of Decoda, the Affiliate Ensemble of Carnegie Hall, an organization that is on the cutting edge of creative community engagement and chamber music.
 Decoda’s work with incarcerated composers in South Carolina was recently featured in The Washington Post.

 Why TŌN?
 It was a very special experience to be in the inaugural class of TŌN and a part of something so innovative from the ground up.
 The program offered something beyond the typical graduate performance degree or training orchestra by inspiring us to think deeply about the role performing arts play in communities while also preparing us for the many demands of a professional orchestral career.
 TŌN and Maestro Botstein’s approach to programming is singular.
 I performed so many incredible pieces which I would never have gotten a chance to otherwise.